leuti/product-api/README.md

 ## Launch app in different modes

-### Run jasmine test cases only
+### Run "npm run test" to create test data

+run "npm run test" - just to create the necessary test data

 - !!
-Please disregard the tests.
+Please disregard the jasmine tests as I have deactivated them.
 All test cases relying on Authentication are failing.
 These tests were correctly running in the API/PSQL project.
 The API works fine for all required endpoints for the product-store front-end

 ### Run app in test mode